devcoin/core/README.md

 https://www.devcoin.org/

-Devcoin Developers © since 2011
+Copyright (c) 2009-2020 The Bitcoin and Devcoin developers

 What is Devcoin?
 ----------------